 Generic education isn't necessarily a bad thing, but it's this type that can easily turn out to be more about marketing than property.
 For the most part, the content is more about selling the dream than offering specifics: they're pitching property, but it could just as easily be day trading or multi-level marketing or timeshares.
-There will be a genuine educational component, but normally no more than you can learn for free from The Property Podcast or for a few pounds by reading a book.
+There will be a genuine educational component, but normally no more than you can learn for free at Property Hub University or for a few pounds by reading a book.

 Warning signs include free or cheap tickets, frequent references to expensive cars and holidays, and defensive reactions to probing questions along the lines of “that question reveals that you don't have the mindset to be rich yet”.

 By all means go along and take what you can away from it, but leave your credit card at home.